Exchange isn’t a Year in your Life, it is a Life in a Year

 Here is an Overview of Activities typically happening each year:

-Every June, we bring together all Greek Fulbright Grantees for that academic year aimed at providing practical information as they prepare for their time as a student, artist, researcher, lecturer, teacher in the U.S. This one-day event concludes with a formal reception - the Annual Awards Ceremony – at the U.S. Ambassador's residence.
-During the Pre-Departure Orientation, held at the Fulbright office, presentations by Fulbright and Embassy staff members explain the "basics" (from theory to practice) on grant administration, visa interviews, US point of entry procedures, arrival procedures , cultural adjustment, and mandatory Fulbright reports.
-Current grantees and Alumni are invited to give personal advice and speak about the highlights of their Fulbright experience including Gateway Orientations and Enrichment Seminars.
-Grantees can participate freely during the Q&A session at the end of the event.
+Every June, Greek Fulbright Grantees come together at the Fulbright office for PDO sessions per program category, aimed at providing practical information as they prepare for their time as a student, artist, researcher, lecturer, or teacher in the U.S. This one-day event concludes with a formal reception - the Annual Awards Ceremony – at the U.S. Ambassador's residence.
+During the Pre-Departure Orientation presentations, Fulbright and U.S. Embassy staff members explain the "basics" (from theory to practice) of grant administration, visa interviews, U.S. point of entry procedures, arrival procedures, cultural adjustment, and mandatory Fulbright reports.
+Current U.S. Fulbright Grantees and Greek Fulbright Alumni are invited to give personal advice and speak about the highlights of their Fulbright experiences including Gateway Orientations and Enrichment Seminars.
+Grantees can participate freely during the Q&A at the end of the sessions.
+During the global pandemic, all PDO sessions will be held online.

 Support on the Ground

 Once you arrive in the U.S., you will be assigned an IIE Student Support Officer (for Graduate Students and Artists) or a IIE/CIES Program Officer (for Visiting Scholars).
-Your Officer will be your first point of contact during your Fulbright grant period, and will assist you in getting settled, accessing enrichment activities, extending your visa (if necessary), answering tax questions and exploring internships or work experience opportunities.
-You will also maintain communication with the Fulbright Foundation staff throughout your grant period.
+Your Officer will be your first point of contact during your Fulbright grant period and assist you in getting settled, accessing enrichment activities, extending your visa (if necessary), answering tax questions and exploring internships or work experience opportunities.
+You will also maintain communication with the Fulbright Foundation throughout your grant period.

 Interim and Final Grant Reports